mkalkbrenner/dof_configtool_client/README.md

 So `strobe_fixed_freq[30] = 8` pins a strobe which flashes on its own connected to port _30_ of the controller to a fixed frequency of _8Hz_.

+##### `append_ball_out`

+The settings in the standard DOF Configtool don't provide a dedicated toy for _Ball Out_ which is usually a big solenoid that pushes the ball out of the ball pocket in front of the plunger.
+Usually people assign this effect to the right slingshot or the right flipper instead.
+By setting `append_ball_out[46] = auto` an algorithm tries to auto detect the triggers for the _ball out_ and appends those to the port _46_ on success.
+In this example port 46 drives a big solenoid mounted at the cabinet's wall, like the existing ones for bumpers or a dedicated one to simulate the ball out.

 #### Another `tweaks.ini` example